14 Sep Helping Kids with ADHD Finish Their Homework and Chores

 How to Choose the Correct Timers for Your Child?

 The kind of timers you use plays an important role.
 Therefore, always use a timer that suits your child.
-The two most worked timers are-
+The two most commonly used timers are:

 - Visual timers